Carkzis/Terpsichore/README.rst

 * >>>: Super-fastforward (10 seconds), you need to keep clicking it, it fastforwards by 10 seconds per click.
 * Stop: This stops the music, and returns the song back to the start, no longer playing.
 * Volume: Click the - or + buttons if you want the sound to be louder or quieter respectively.
-* New Bands to Check Out: This will deplay the 10 latest bands from https://gigradar.co.uk/category/new-band-of-the-week/.
+* New Bands to Check Out: This will deplay the 10 latest bands from `Gig Radar`_.

 Authors
 =======